The Firm With A Fresh Perspective

 • Employer Discretion: Some employers may allow for a DWI conviction, but it could limit future opportunities for promotion or advancement within the company.

 Facing a DWI charge is serious, and it’s important to understand the legal, personal, and professional consequences.
-Contact an experienced DWI attorney to navigate the complexities of Texas law and protect your rights.
+Contact an experienced DWI lawyer to navigate the complexities of Texas law and protect your rights.

 Need help with your DWI case?
 Contact us now at (512) 877-4384 and let our skilled lawyers fight for your rights!